jonasswiatek/strokes/README.md

 **Highlighting of which code completed a specific achievement**
 ![Achievement Statistics](/jonasswiatek/strokes/raw/master/docs/achievement_viewport.png)

-**Notifications of which achievements where completed when you compile**
+**Notifications of which achievements were completed when you compile**
 ![Achievement Statistics](/jonasswiatek/strokes/raw/master/docs/achievements_notification.png)

 **The Achievement Statistics Page**